a1monge/my-portfolio/README.md

 ## Usage

 Navigate through the different sections to learn more about me and my work.
 The "Featured Projects" section provides a brief overview of some of the projects I have worked on, with links to their respective repositories for more details.

-## Deployment

-The application is hosted on GitHub Pages.
-To deploy your own version: